 "Are you a trained, professional psychologist?"

-“No, of course not.
-I’m just a regular guy who is friends with Violet and who sees her very differently from how you see her.
-To be blunt again, you only see her as a victim, an idea which I reject completely.
-She’s a person, just like me, with struggles like mine, needs like mine, and desires like mine.
-I’m helping her realize her needs and desires; you’re holding her back.”
+"No, of course not.
+I'm just a regular guy who is friends with Violet and who sees her very differently from how you see her.
+To be blunt again, you see her only as a victim, an idea I reject completely.
+She's a person, just like me, with struggles like mine, needs like mine, and desires like mine.
+I'm helping her realize her needs and desires; you're holding her back."

 "You're mistaken, Jonathan.
 The kind of emotional trauma she experienced does not go away."